Why Supervision?

 Working Together:

-Before we begin working together, I offer free Introductory Session (up to 30 minutes) to get a sense of if we are a good ‘fit’ and to explore:
+Before we begin working together, I offer free Introductory Session (up to 30 minutes) to get a sense of how good a ‘fit’ we are and so we may explore:

 • your previous experience of supervision, your current client group, your expectations of supervision